star-powered-space-base/discord-bot/docs/audio-transcription.md

 ## Configuration

-### Guild Setting
+### Feature Toggle

-Audio transcription can be enabled or disabled per-guild:
+Audio transcription can be enabled or disabled per-guild using the feature flag:

 ```
 /set_guild_setting setting:audio_transcription value:disabled